ekromhout/midPointComplexDemoKubernetes.old/README.md

 You can then continue with one of demo composition, e.g. simple or complex one.

 # Documentation
-- For the `midpoint` image and container themselves please see [Dockerized midPoint](https://spaces.at.internet2.edu/display/MID/Dockerized+midPoint) wiki page.
+Please see [Dockerized midPoint](https://spaces.at.internet2.edu/display/MID/Dockerized+midPoint) wiki page.
-- For the complex demo please see [midPoint - Grouper integration demo](https://spaces.at.internet2.edu/display/MID/midPoint+-+Grouper+integration+demo) wiki page.

 This is a work in progress.
 For its current status please see [Status of the work](https://spaces.at.internet2.edu/display/MID/Status+of+the+work).